sampotts/plyr/readme.md

   </tbody>
 </table>

-&sup1; Mobile Safari on the iPhone forces the native player for `<video>` so no useful customisation is possible. `<audio>` elements have volume controls disabled.
+&sup1; Mobile Safari on the iPhone forces the native player for `<video>` so no useful customization is possible. `<audio>` elements have volume controls disabled.

 &sup2; Native player used (no support for `<progress>` or `<input type="range">`) but the API is supported (v1.0.28+)